swipetor/swipetor-ui/README.md

 ## Cloud Hosting

-There might be a possibility to host you in the cloud without any installation.
+There might be a possibility of cloud hosting without any installation. www.swipetor.com
-You may check on https://swipetor.com.

 ## Contributing